What is a will?

-A will is a legal document that details what happens to a person’s minor children, dependents with special needs, and assets after they are deceased.
+A will is one of the most important, legal, estate planning documents that you can have.
+A will details what happens to a person’s minor children, dependents with special needs, and assets after they are deceased.

 The vast majority of adults need a will.
 In fact, it is so important that if you die without a will, the State has a default plan for what happens to your stuff.
 Most people would like to have some control over what happens to the items they spent their life acquiring and certainly over what happens to their minor children or adult children with special needs.
 Leaving your affairs in order is your last act of love for the people you leave behind.
 There is great comfort in knowing that your children, pets, family, and loved ones will be provided for when you are no longer there to care for them.

 How Do I Get a Will Made?

 Creating a will is not as is not nearly as difficult or time-consuming as one would expect - at least that’s what our clients say.
 Whether you choose to work with us or not, you need to work with an attorney that is licensed in your state and whose practice primarily consists of wills and trusts.
 People that do not meet those two qualifications should not be preparing wills.
 We have seen far too many wills prepared by incompetent individuals not hold up in court and each time it is devastating to the family.
 For more information on how to find the best attorney check out this post.

 There are a wide variety of wills and trusts that can be used when planning your estate.
 Which one you need to use will depend on your exact situation and what you wish to be done with your estate.
 The only person who can tell you for sure what will work best in your situation is an experienced attorney.
 There are few types of wills listed here but this by no means an exhaustive list.
 For the most accurate information speak to your attorney.